51nodes/quorum-raft-helm-template/README.md

 ```

 ## Adding & Removing Nodes
-After deploying the initial cluster run following scripts from the [quorum/scripts/](quorum/scripts/) directory to add or remove `specific` or `multiple` nodes dynamically.
-The scripts will wait for user prompts once started and edit the [values.yaml](quorum/values.yaml) file accordingly, which then will be used in the helm templates for deploying a quorum raft cluster with multiple nodes.
+After deploying the initial cluster run the following scripts from the [quorum/scripts/](quorum/scripts/) directory to add or remove `single` or `multiple` nodes dynamically.
+The scripts will wait for user prompts and edit the [values.yaml](quorum/values.yaml) file accordingly.
+The `values.yaml`-file will then be used in the helm templates for deploying a quorum raft cluster with multiple nodes.
 Keep in mind the inital cluster with 3 nodes has to be running and the nodes have to be in snyc to use these scripts.
 Nodes which are not initial (node4 and higher) will have an additional value `raftId` which is needed to join them to the existing cluster.

 You can see if a node is in sync by inspecting the `nodeActive` value for the according node in the raft cluster state.
 To get the raft cluster state run:
 ```bash